What we do in Ngoli

 A year at secondary school costs £200 (2021), while a year at nursing college costs £600+ and a year at university costs £1,700 – this is an impossibility for these students’ families, but together we can help these children fulfil their potential.

-These students want to work, and when they achieve employment much of their salary is used to support their extended families, ensuring the benefits of education trickle down to the wider community.
+These students want to work.
+When they achieve employment much of their salary is used to support their extended families, ensuring the benefits of education trickle down to the wider community.

-We work with the US charity Zambia’s Scholarship Fund to provide these scholarships.
+We partner with the US charity Zambia’s Scholarship Fund to administer these scholarships.